 Gwendolyn Brooks, Esteemed American Poet

-By Nava Atlas | On March 1, 2018 | Updated March 11, 2023 | Comments (0)
+By Nava Atlas | On March 1, 2018 | Updated July 18, 2023 | Comments (0)

 Gwendolyn Brooks (June 7, 1917 – December 3, 2000) was a highly awarded American poet whose works included sonnets and ballads as well as blues rhythm in free verse.
 She also created lyrical poems, some of which were book-length.

 Though her work reflected urban Black life, its underlying themes were universal to the human experience.
-Brooks’ lifetime output encompassed more than twenty books, including children’s books.
+Gwendolyn Brooks’ lifetime output encompassed more than twenty books, including children’s books.

 Gwendolyn Brooks biography highlights